siddhartha-gadgil/DeptWeb/_seminars/atreyee-ghosh.md

 venue: LH-1, Mathematics Department
 ---

-Abstract: The field of geodynamics deals with the large scale forces shaping the Earth.
+The field of geodynamics deals with the large scale forces shaping the Earth.
 Computational geodynamics, which uses numerical modeling, is one of the most important tools to understand the mechanisms within the deep Earth.
 With the help of these numerical models we can